SmithPeder/jdbc-mysql/README.md

 $ docker-compose up -d
 ```

-## Gettings started
+## Getting started

 - Access the docker container where the MySQL database is running.

 ```sh
 # Get container id, and attatch STDOUT and STDIN to this container